+Figure 4 Photograph of inside of bus taken by a student to indicate inconvenience to commuting students when classes are cancelled.

-In relation to the selectivity of photo elicitation, Cohen et al (2013) highlight the potential pitfalls of the camera being selective and fleeting and failing to therefore deliver a ‘singular objective reality’:
+In relation to the selectivity of photo elicitation, Cohen et al (2013:529) highlight the potential pitfalls of the camera being selective and fleeting and failing to therefore deliver a ‘singular objective reality’:

 Whilst cameras report what they see and what really happens (rather than the selective observation of the human observer), nevertheless images are selective, in that the image maker has already decided what to include or not to include, what to focus on and what not to focus on, where to point the camera and where not to point the camera.
-Images also create their own representational and symbolic forms and they are time-bound– they catch a particular moment (or several). (p.529)
+Images also create their own representational and symbolic forms and they are time-bound– they catch a particular moment (or several).

 In a study such as ours there were many variables to be aware of.
 How can we be certain that the barriers experienced are genuinely related to the nature of a person’s print disability and how can this be disaggregated from other factors such as general academic performance, motivation and engagement?
 These may also have a bearing on how students perceive (and feel about) barriers to information access.
 For example, some students may be more resourceful and able to find solutions to problems and may therefore not experience them as negatively.
 The relatability of the qualitative experiences of each student will also be dependent on factors such as subject of study and their academic stage.